 Here are 10 of our favorite sleep tips for remote HR leaders (and in-office folks as well!).
 These double as stress-reduction and work-life balance tips, too.

-- Have designated workspaces
+- Have more than one designated workspace

 - Have a transition into and out of the workday